 Sturdy shoes, hat, sunscreen, binoculars and plenty of water.

-Join us for monthly birding hikes!
-Additional nature walks are offered on an irregular basis, often two times or less per month.
-For the most current information call the preserve at 520-394-2400 and leave a message.
+Nature walks are offered on an irregular basis.
+For the most current information, call the preserve at 520-394-2400 and leave a message.
 Special arrangements may be made for groups, so call the preserve to learn more.